 Below there are a few essential resources for ALL frontline professionals to begin with when interacting with individuals with FASD.

-This excellent 3-minute video from Canada's wonderful Asante Centre is worth watching for quickly getting up to speed.
+This 3-minute video from Canada's Asante Centre is worth watching for quickly getting up to speed.
 It's narrated by Katrina Griffin, a member of the Changemakers, a group of Canadian adults with FASD who consult and talk globally about the disorder.